azeez-72/BitWits/README.md

 ### DESCRIPTION OF OUR PROJECT:
 >Project Type : Android and iOS application

-- Core idea behind **CLARSI** is to make an application that will scan the **NEWS AND NOTIFICATION** column of VJTI website and provide push notifications of new announcements.
+- Core idea behind **CLARSI** is to make an application that will scan the **NEWS AND NOTIFICATION** column of VJTI website and provide push notifications of new announcements under respective sections.
 - **CLARSI ensures data integrity and security** of the information that you have provided to us.
 - **CLARSI** contains two main pages namely, **Announcement Page** and **Assignment Page**.
 	- **Announcement Page** Contains all the announcements made by college on website.
 All the links are clickable and by single touch the **CLARSI** makes the corresponding PDF available to you.